patrickfrey/mewa/doc/faq.md

 ### How to implement return of a non scalar type from a function?

 LLVM has the attribute ```sret``` for structure pointers passed to functions for storing the return value for non scalar values.
-In the example language I defined the types
+In the example _language1_ I defined the types

  * rval_ref with the qualifier "&&" representing an R-value reference.
  * c_rval_ref with the qualifier "const&&" representing a constant R-value reference.